 The IAFD was established in 1979 as a group of funeral directors working together to improve client service standards and to provide representation for the members.
 It continues today to introduce initiatives aimed at achieving excellence in funeral service and in a representative role.
 Its cornerstone is an evolving Code of Practice which members are obliged to abide by, underpinned by Quality Standards detailing the level of competence a family can expect when dealing with an IAFD member.

-IAFD currently has 234 full member firms, an increase of 24% in member numbers in the last ten years.
-It is estimated that these member firms conduct 80% of the funerals arranged annually.
-The IAFD has thirty Associate and Overseas members firms, which provide services and products required for the provision of funeral services.
-Many of the associate members are indigenous businesses providing employment throughout Ireland.
+IAFD currently has 249 full member firms, an increase of approximately 30% in member numbers in the last ten years.
+It is estimated that these member firms conduct 80% of the funerals arranged annually on the island of Ireland.
+The IAFD also has 44 Associate and a number of Overseas members, which provide services and products required for the provision of funeral services.
+Many of the IAFD Associates are indigenous businesses providing employment throughout Ireland.

 IAFD - Code of Practice